-29 See note 3.
+30 See note 3.

-30 In this translation of On Being and Essence, Maurer puts Joseph Owens in the camp of those who affirm that Aquinas uses this as an argument for God's existence and Etienne Gilson in the camp of those who deny that Aguinas uses this as an argument for God's existence.
+31 In this translation of On Being and Essence, Maurer puts Joseph Owens in the camp of those who affirm that Aquinas uses this as an argument for God's existence and Etienne Gilson in the camp of those who deny that Aquinas uses this as an argument for God's existence.
 Most contemporary Thomists with whom I am familiar now affirm that this is indeed an argument for God's existence.
 For sources on this, see Gaven Kerr, Aquinas's Way to God: The Proof in the De Ente et Essentia (Oxford: Oxford University Press, 2015).

-31 In reality, it is slightly more complicated than I am making it sound here.
+32 In reality, it is slightly more complicated than I am making it sound here.
 Owens argues powerfully that all of Aquinas's "Five Ways" in Q 2 are employing Aquinas's notion of esse.
 See Joseph Owens, "Aquinas and the Five Ways," Monist 58 (Jan.
 1974): 16-35.

-32 See Owens, "Aquinas and the Five Ways," pp. 17-18, n.31.
+33 See Owens, "Aquinas and the Five Ways," pp. 17-18, n.32.
 It is important to note that even Aquinas himself, in certain places, attributes the argument to others (e.g., Avicenna).
-For example, in On the Power of God, Aguinas says "Now there is a being that is its own being: and this follows from the fact that there must need be a being that is pure act and wherein there is not composition.
+For example, in On the Power of God, Aquinas says "Now there is a being that is its own being: and this follows from the fact that there must needs be a being that is pure act and wherein there is not composition.
 Hence from that one being all other beings that are not their own being, but have being by participation, must needs proceed.
 This is the argument of Avicenna."
-(I, Q. V, 3rd argument, p.
+(I, Q. V, ^{3rd} argument, p.
 110).

-whatever properties, conditions, states, etc. that obtain with you must arise either because of the kind of thing you are (i.e., because of your essence) or because of something besides your essence.
-Aquinas argues, "Whatever belongs to a thing is either caused by the principles of its nature ... or comes to it from an extrinsic principle"33
+With this, let us look directly at the argument.
+Consider yourself as a human being.
+Whatever is true of you, is true of you either because of your essence or not.
+In other words, whatever properties, conditions, states, etc. that obtain with you must arise either because of the kind of thing you are (i.e., because of your essence) or because of something besides your essence.
+Aquinas argues, "Whatever belongs to a thing is either caused by the principles of its nature ... or comes to it from an extrinsic principle"34